CristinaMora/EnemyBehaviourFramework-2D/readme.md

   1. Create an object named Torret from the BaseEnemy prefab located in Assets/Prefabs.
   2. Change the Sprite Renderer to the trunk image located in Assets/Animations/Sprites/Trunk and adjust the Collider to fit the image.
-  3. Freeze the rotation and the X and Y positions in the Rigidbody 2D Constraints so that the turret remains fixed.
+  3. Freeze the enemy's rotation by selecting the option in the Rigidbody2D component → Constraints → Freeze Rotation → Z. Freeze the enemy's position on both the X and Y axes too by selecting the option in the Rigidbody2D component → Constraints → Freeze Position → X/Y, so that the spikes remain fixed.
   4. Remove the Damage Emitter component and delete it from the Damage Emitter List in the State.
   5. Add a Spawner Actuator component and include it in the Actuator List of the State.
   6. Configure the Spawner Actuator as follows: